Celtic Women in Champions League: Elena Sadiku intent on maintaining focus amid excitement of debut against Twente

 Celtic head coach Elena Sadiku is ignoring the history of Tuesday's Women's Champions League opener against Twente to focus solely on the match.

-It is the first time any Scottish club has qualified for this stage of European football and as far as Celtic have ever gone in the competition.
+It is also the first time any Scottish club has qualified for this stage of European women's football and as far as Celtic have ever gone in the competition.

 "I don't know, maybe I'm crazy that I can just focus on what I need to focus on, but it's been very busy as well," Sadiku said.
 "It's always another game, it's always another game.
 Right now, I'm living in a wheel that is just keep going, keep going, keep going.